This is a comparison review, made necessary, by the failure of the very shoes I had intended to run with the incoming

 - The major enhancement of the Brooks Launch 3 was in its upper.
 It comes with a new 3D Fit Print upper that increases the shoe’s flexibility without adding weight and affecting the overall shoe structure.
 This enhanced upper offers a flawless fit.

 - The outsole was also slightly updated.
-New element was added in the forefoot area to deliver an extra-springy toe-off.
+A new element was added in the forefoot area to deliver an extra-springy toe-off.
 It also gives added durability and flexibility.

 The Launch 3 has a true to size running shoe length.
 The heel, midfoot, and forefoot are of standard measurements, accommodating those with regular foot shapes and measurements.
 Brooks is offering the shoe under the standard widths of D for the men’s and B for the women’s.

 The outsole of this Brooks shoe uses the HPR Plus technology that delivers impressive traction on the road.
 The rubber’s high-abrasion resistant capacity made the outsole to last longer.
 This works well with forefoot’s blow rubber material that gives added durability and flexibility.

-The midsole also uses the durable S-257 Cushsole technology that is energy-efficient and serves as insole board for added flexibility and cushioning.
-The Segmented Crash Pad and midfoot transition zone offers customized cushioning and added stability for a smoother heel-to-toe transition.
+The midsole also uses the durable S-257 Cushsole technology that is energy-efficient and serves as an insole board for added flexibility and cushioning.
+The Segmented Crash Pad and midfoot transition zone offer customized cushioning and added stability for a smoother heel-to-toe transition.

 The enhanced upper features the 3D Fit Print which is strategically stretchable for added flexibility and impressive fit.
 This works well with the shoe’s Air Mesh upper that keeps the foot well-ventilated.
 The synthetic overlays deliver a snug and secure fit.